Centimetre

 Different lengths as in respect to the electromagnetic spectrum, measured by the metre and its derived scales.
-The microwave is in-between 1 meter to 1 millimeter.
+The microwave is in-between 1 metre to 1 millimetre.

 A centimetre (International spelling) or centimeter (American English), with SI symbol cm, is a unit of length in the International System of Units (SI) equal to one hundredth of a metre, centi- being the SI prefix for a factor of 1/100.
 Equivalently, there are 100 centimetres in 1 metre.
-The centimetre was the base unit of length in the now deprecated centimetre–gram–second (CGS) system of units.
+The centimetre is the base unit of length in the now deprecated centimetre–gram–second (CGS) system of units.

 Though for many physical quantities, SI prefixes for factors of 10^{3}—like milli- and kilo-—are often preferred by technicians, the centimetre remains a practical unit of length for many everyday measurements; for instance, human height is commonly measured in centimetres.
 A centimetre is approximately the width of the fingernail of an average adult person.